wgeorgecook/standup-notes/README.md

 This is a tiny little go command line tool to help you generate notes for everyone in your standup team.

 ## Usage
-Close this repo and make sure to add your actual team member names in the `teammates` slice in `notes.go`).
+Clone this repo and make sure to add your actual team member names in the `teammates` slice in `notes.go`).
 From there, `go install` to compile and copy the binary to your $PATH.
 If you would rather not alter and compile the code yourself, download the latest release and follow the instructions in Load From File below for a no-compile runtime.

 ## Guests
 Sometimes you have someone from another team or another special guest join your standup that day.
 You can pass the `--guest Name` argument any number of times to generate a line in the notes for those guests as well.